How the West Was Fun: Synopsis

-Eight-year-old twins Jessica and Susie Martin (Mary-Kate and Ashley Olsen) live with their widowed father, Stephen (Patrick Cassidy), in Philadelphia.
-One day they receive a letter from their late mother Sarah's godmother, Natty (Phillips), inviting Sarah to help at her struggling dude ranch.
+Eight-year-old twins Jessica and Susie Martin live with their widowed father Stephen in Philadelphia.
+One day they receive a letter from their late mother Sarah's godmother, Natty, inviting Sarah to help at her struggling dude ranch.
 Unaware of Sarah's death, Natty seeks help to keep the ranch afloat.
 The girls convince their father to visit, though they accidentally get him fired after appealing to his strict boss, Ms. Plaskett (nicknamed "The Dragon Lady").

-At the ranch, the girls meet Natty's kind but mysterious foreman, George Tailfeathers (Cardinal), and her lazy, scheming son Bart Gifooley (Mull).
+At the ranch, the girls meet Natty's kind but mysterious foreman, George Tailfeathers, and her lazy, scheming son Bart Gifooley.
 Sarah's old horse, Lightning, leads the twins to a hidden diary revealing that Bart once tried to burn the ranch and plans to sell it.
 The girls discover his secret hideout, “The Bear’s Mouth,” and overhear his schemes to sabotage visitors.

 With George's support, Jessica and Susie persuade Natty to refurbish and reopen the ranch.
 Bart, meanwhile, secretly arranges to sell the property to businessman Leo McRugger, planning to turn it into "Gifooley Land" theme park.
 When the girls expose his deception, Natty angrily expels Bart.

 Stephen, still unemployed, fails to secure a bank loan, unaware that the bank is already aligned with Bart's plans.
 Determined to save the ranch, the girls travel to Denver to meet McRugger, convincing him and his associates to visit and experience the ranch themselves.
-Stephen, Natty, George, Laura Forrester (Greene), and the twins prepare activities to impress the investors, but Bart repeatedly sabotages their efforts.
+Stephen, Natty, George, Laura Forrester, and the twins prepare activities to impress the investors, but Bart repeatedly sabotages their efforts.
 The twins then search for a hidden treasure based on their mother's map.
 Though they find only fool's gold, McRugger is charmed and agrees not to purchase the ranch.

 Bart attempts one last act of revenge, kidnapping the girls on a raft and sending them downriver toward a dam.
 They escape by grabbing a rope hanging from a bridge, while Bart crashes over the dam and is seriously injured.
 In the end, the ranch is saved, and everyone celebrates with a dance, except for Bart, who is left sulking.